Nanopore: Monomer identification

-Applications to Nanopore Sequencing
+Applications to nanopore sequencing

 Apart from rapid DNA sequencing, other applications include separation of single stranded and double stranded DNA in solution, and the determination of length of polymers.
 At this stage, nanopores are making contributions to the understanding of polymer biophysics, single-molecule analysis of DNA-protein interactions, as well as peptide sequencing.
 When it comes to peptide sequencing bacterial nanopores like hemolysin, can be applied to both RNA, DNA and most recently protein sequencing.
 Such as when applied in a study in which peptides with the same Glycine-Proline-Proline repeat were synthesized, and then put through nanopore analysis, an accurate sequence was able to be attained.
 This can also be used to identify differences in stereochemistry of peptides based on intermolecular ionic interactions.
 Some configuration changes of protein could also be observed from the translocation curve.
 Understanding this also contributes more data to understanding the sequence of the peptide fully in its environment.
-Usage of another bacterial derived nanopore, an aerolysin nanopore, has shown ability having shown similar ability in distinguishing residues within a peptide has also shown the ability to identify toxins present even in proclaimed “very pure” protein samples, while demonstrating stability over varying pH values.
+Usage of another bacterial derived nanopore, an aerolysin nanopore, has shown ability having shown similar ability in distinguishing residues within a peptide has also shown the ability to identify toxins present even in proclaimed "very pure" protein samples, while demonstrating stability over varying pH values.
 A limitation to the usage of bacterial nanopores would be that peptides as short as six residues were accurately detected, but with larger more negatively charged peptides resulted in more background signal that is not representative of the molecule.

+Nanopore as biosensors

+Nanopore are not only used for the sequencing of DNA, they are also used for the detection of many different biological entities from small molecules to large protein assemblies.
+Historically, alpha hemolysin was the first pore to demonstrate the potential of detecting the translocation (passage through the pore) of DNA and RNA strands.
+Nowadays, a whole array of both inorganic and biological nanopore are used for the detection of small molecules, peptides, proteins, biopolymers and sugars.
+These molecules are usually: